afsc-gap-products/akgfmaps/README.md

 # Troubleshooting Installation: Compatibility with PROJ 6

-akgfmaps has limited backwards compatibility with old versions of dependencies that do not include support for PROJ 6 strings (i.e., many versions of sp, sf, gstat, raster, and stars that were released before June 2020).
+akgfmaps has limited backwards compatibility with old dependencies that do not include support for PROJ 6 strings (i.e., many versions of sp, sf, gstat, raster, and stars that were released before June 2020).
 To determine if you have the necessary dependencies installed, run the following in a new session:

 ```{r}
 library(sf)